 Epilepsy is a chronic disease of the brain characterized by recurrent seizures.
 While there are a range of drugs that can effectively treat and manage the disease, not all patients with epilepsy successfully respond to antiseizure medications.
 These patients are considered to have drug-resistant epilepsy 2.

-The treatment of drug-resistant epilepsy first begins with assessing where the seizures start in a patient’s brain using stereoelectroencephalography (sEEG), a procedure in which many electrodes are stereotactically implanted within different regions of the brain to estimate the epileptogenic zone.
-Based on the outcome of the sEEG analysis, patients can undergo other surgical interventions such as partial brain resection, laser ablation surgery (LITT) or, in rare cases, DBS.
+The treatment of drug-resistant epilepsy begins with assessing where the seizures start in a patient’s brain.
+First, patient’s brain imaging and non-invasive diagnostics such as scalp-EEG are used to identify the area originating the seizures.
+In case further diagnostic tools are needed, stereoelectroencephalography (sEEG), a procedure in which many electrodes are stereotactically implanted within different regions of the brain, is offered in order to localize the epileptogenic zone.
+Based on the outcome of the diagnostic steps, patients may undergo other surgical interventions such as partial brain resection, tissue ablation through techniques like laser ablation surgery (LITT) and neuromodulation like DBS.

 Access your roadmap to the brain with easy-to-integrate functional neurosurgery software and hardware solutions.